gekkota-os/SDK/API/slideshow.pptx/README.md

 * numPages: an integer attribute of the viewer that gives the number of pages of the document.

 You can find an HTML example using this API [here.](example1.html)

+**Build note**: You need to execute the **build.cmd** file to generate the boostrap app.
+Otherwise there will be a mismatch between the html file name and the one the manifest tries to launch.
+Find more information in *SDK-G4/bootstrap App/* documentation.